Bishop's Stortford: History

-Etymology
+Toponymy

 The origins of the town's name are uncertain.
 One possibility is that the Saxon settlement derives its name from 'Steorta's ford' or 'tail ford', in the sense of a 'tail', or tongue, of land.
 The town became known as Bishop's Stortford due to the acquisition in 1060 by the Bishop of London.

 The River Stort is named after the town, and not the town after the river.
-When cartographers visited the town in the 16th century, they reasoned that the town must have been named after the ford over the river and assumed the river was called the Stort.
+When cartographers visited the town in the 16th century, they reasoned that the town must have been named after the ford in the river and assumed the river was called the Stort.

 First settlements: pre-Roman and Roman Stortford

-Little is known of Bishop's Stortford until the Roman era, with the evidence being small archaeological finds.
+Little is known of Stortford until the Roman era, with the evidence being small archaeological finds.
 Limited evidence of ancient Mesolithic and Microlithic peoples in the form of flakes, cores and an axe have been found on the Meads and Silverleys respectively.
 Most Bronze Age evidence is from the neighbouring parish of Thorley to the south as opposed to Stortford proper, but a 3,000 year old socketed spearhead has been found at Haymeads Lane within the town.
 Evidence of settlement has been found on Dunmow Road dating from the Middle Bronze Age through to Romano-British times.
 In Bishop's Stortford: A History, Jacqueline Cooper concludes "existing evidence suggests that the Stortford area was settled only sparsely in prehistoric times, and nearby places like Braughing and Little Hallingbury were of more importance."

-Stortford was on the line of the Roman Road, Stane Street, which ran from St Albans to Colchester via Braughing.
-Construction started around 50AD on the road.
+Stortford was on the line of the Roman road, Stane Street, which ran from St Albans to Colchester via Braughing.
+Construction started around AD 50 on the road.
 Little evidence from the period survives except for excavations showing a section of the road, evidence of a cremation facility and a burial site.
 None of the excavations has shown evidence of the Roman fort which likely existed in Stortford.
 The settlement was probably abandoned in the 5th century after the break-up of the Roman Empire.